 Do you have DNA matches with whom you can’t find the connection?

 I have a distant cousin on Ancestry who has also uploaded her DNA to Gedmatch.
-On Gedmatch, she isn’t terribly far down my list, which is how we initially got in touch with each other.
+Since I have many fewer matches on Gedmatch, she isn’t very far down my list,

 We share one 23.1 cM segment with each other, which could initially lead one to think that we could be somewhere between 4th-6th cousins.
 Upon closer examination, I realized that she also shares this same segment with my father and my grandmother.

-This was helpful, since now I know that I am related through my grandmother’s lines, but the problem is that the DNA segment that she shares with my grandmother is the same size as the one that she shares with me.
+This was helpful, since now I know that I am related through my grandmother’s lines of my family tree, but the problem is that the DNA segment that she shares with my grandmother is the same size as the one that she shares with me.

-This means that this segment was passed down almost intact from my grandmother to my dad, and now to me, almost complete intact.
+This means that this segment was passed down almost completely intact from my grandmother to my dad, and now to me, and remains essentially the same size.
 It also means that she could be a 4th-6th cousin to my grandmother, meaning that I have to look even further back in both of our trees to find the connection.

 This cousin and I have become friends.
 We are Facebook friends, and we seem to get along pretty well.